Which countries are on the UK red list? - KESQ

 Francesca Street, CNN

-The UK has introduced a new system for international travel, loosening testing requirements for many fully vaccinated travelers and designating destinations either “red” or “green.”
+The UK introduced a new system for international travel on October 4, loosening testing requirements for many fully vaccinated travelers and designating destinations either “red” or “green.”

-There are currently 54 countries on the UK’s red list — including Mexico and South Africa.

 Green list rules